 Fifth Sunday Sung Matins with full choir

-Refreshments are served after every service.
-We aim to povide a very warm welcome to visitors.
+We aim to provide a very warm welcome to visitors.

 Our Church History

 Wendens Ambo Church, formerly of Great Wenden, is dedicated to St. Mary the Virgin and is one of the most interesting churches in north-west Essex.
 It consists of a chancel with organ chamber, an aisled nave, a south porch and a western tower.
 The vestry in the western end of the south aisle, is unusually positioned.

 The first church on the site was probably constructed of wood, perhaps as early as the eighth century, but no trace of it remains.
 It seems to have been rebuilt in stone about the time Domesday Book was written (1086 A.D.) with later additions in the 13th, 14th, 15th and 19th centuries.